yalmip/yalmip.github.io/_posts/examples/2016-09-17-polytopicgeometry.md

 plot(A*x <= b);
 ````

-Alternatively, we can use a combination of YALMIP and [MPT].
+Alternatively, we can use a combination of YALMIP and [mpt](/solver/mpt).
 The result is the same YALMIP model as above.

 ````matlab
 plot(ismember(x,P));